Saitekiinc-com/saiteki-study-doc/README.md

     participant User as 社員
     participant Issue as GitHub Issue
     participant Action as GitHub Actions
-    participant Ingest as ingest-book-report.js
+    participant Ingest as ingest-book-report.ts
-    participant Vector as update-vectors.js
+    participant Vector as update-vectors.ts
     participant KB as docs/knowledge_base
     participant JSON as vectors.json